MVOSlab-sdstate/PRAG304_Lab/README.md

 ## Lab Overview

 - **Lab 1:** Lab Safety Instructions
-  Covers fundamental electrical diagnostic techniques and the use of testing equipment.
+  This file covers lab safety guidelines, proper attire, equipment handling, emergency procedures, and waste disposal for PRAG 304L.

-- **Lab 2:** Using Basic Electrical Diagnostic Tools Focuses on diagnosing complex electrical faults in agricultural machinery.
+- **Lab 2:** Using Basic Electrical Diagnostic Tools<br>
+  This file covers the use of basic electrical diagnostic tools, including multimeters, oscilloscopes, Arduino, and Raspberry Pi, for troubleshooting and maintaining farm machinery in PRAG 304L.

-- **Lab 3:** Getting Used to MATLAB/Simulink Environment
+- **Lab 3:** Getting Used to MATLAB/Simulink Environment <br>
-  Provides real-world scenarios for electrical troubleshooting.
+  This lab is a great introduction to using MATLAB and Simulink for electrical circuit simulation!

 ## Usage Instructions